 From the Diamond to the Clinic: How ForceFrame Training Mode is changing the game

 Matt Witt is a Doctor of Physical Therapy and Business Development Manager at VALD.
-Previously, Matt worked as a Performance Physical Therapist with the Cleveland Guardians and New York Mets.
+Previously, Matt worked as a Performance Physical Therapist with the New York Mets.
 Here, he gained an appreciation for using VALD systems as staples in his rehabilitation process and has a unique insight into how they are implemented in elite sports.

 In this article, Matt shares his insights into ForceFrame “Training Mode” – a feature he recognizes as having untapped potential in both clinical practice and performance settings.